sveco/cfeed/README.md

-SavedFileName | Format for file name of saved articles          | ".\\saved\\%d\\%t.txt" Database      | Name of liteDB database used to store metadata  | "cfeed.db" Refresh       | Refresh feeds on load                           | true
+SavedFileName | Format for file name of saved articles          | ".\\saved\\%d\\%t.txt" Database      | Name of liteDB database used to store metadata  | "cfeed.db" Refresh       | Refresh feeds on load                           | true Browser       | Custom browser to use to open articles, links and images | \<empty\>
+Debug         | Debug level to write to log.
+Levels are None, Debug, Info, Warning, Error, Critical, in that order.
+Setting level to "Warning", will log Warning, Error and Critical.
+SEtting none turns off logging. | "Warning"

 Replacement strings for *SavedFileName*.
 File name will be sanitized.
 Absolute, relative and network locations are supported, just make sure you have access right to write do defined location.